Witnesses for Fixpoint Games on Lattices: Conclusion

 Instantiating this framework to the case of bisimilarity yields a game reminiscent of the bisimulation game in \cite{stirling99} and a witness construction similar to \cite{c:automatically-explaining-bisim}.
 We also rediscover a known construction for behavioural metrics and study a new example in the context of Markov chains.

 Another general framework for bisimilarity and behavioural metrics is coalgebra \cite{r:universal-coalgebra} in which sound and complete logics have been studied \cite{s:coalg-logics-limits-beyond-journal,p:coalgebraic-logic}, giving rise to a Hennessy-Milner theorem.
 While there is work on the construction of distinguishing formulas in a qualitative coalgebraic setting \cite{kms:non-bisimilarity-coalgebraic}, there is -- to the best of our knowledge -- no general construction in the quantitative coalgebraic case.
-Furthermore our framework offers the flexibility of being able to work with arbitrary lattices.
+Furthermore our framework offers the flexibility of arbitrary lattices.

 The current work could be extended in several directions, such as exploring characteristic formulas (a characteristic formula of a given state characterizes all states that are in a preorder relation to the original state \cite{s:characteristic-formulae}) instead of distinguishing formulas or studying the use of the dual game on the logic side.